 The Ultimate ADHD Bingo Card: 20 Frustrating Behaviors to Track

-When I first heard of ADHD bingo, I was genuinely confused.
-How did a childhood game I played with my grandmother have anything to do with a neurological disorder?
+When I first heard of mental health-related bingo cards, I was genuinely confused.
+How did a childhood game I played with my grandmother have anything to do with ADHD, especially for an adult woman?

-After digging a bit, I was excited to learn that mental-health themed bingo cards are a low-effort way to track recurring behaviors.
-When it’s difficult to consciously and consistently track symptoms, bingo is a simple and fun way to do so.
-As gamified trackers, ADHD bingo cards help reduce the cognitive energy required to recall specific moments or keep a detailed journal.
+After digging a bit, I was surprised to learn that themed bingo cards are used as a low-effort way to track recurring behaviors or symptoms.
+When it’s difficult to consciously and consistently remember to keep notes or check off a list each day, bingo is a quick and fun way to do so.

-The issue I kept running into when actually trying to put a few of these “ADHD bingo cards” to use was that they’re full of stereotypical “oops, I forgot something” moments.
-As someone diagnosed with primarily inattentive ADHD, it was ironic and infuriating.
+The issue I kept running into when I downloaded a few of these cards was that most were full of stereotypical “oops, I forgot something” moments.
+As someone with inattentive ADHD, I found it ironic and a bit infuriating.

 👉 Click here to download the FREE digital ADHD Bingo Card